slabgorb/fantasy-language-maker/README.md

 seed=$RANDOM; ./markov corpus/english.txt -s $seed | tee english_corpus_$seed.txt | less
 ```

-When I like the result with the smaller file, then I can follow up with a larger dictioneray like this.
+When I like the result with the smaller file, then I can follow up with a larger dictionary.

 You can get additional corpora from Project Gutenberg - download the 'utf-8' version.
 I recommend removing the Gutenberg headers and footers before running the program on it.